powersync-ja/powersync-web-sdk/README.md

 # PowerSync Web SDK

-This mono repo contains the packages for PowerSync's Web SDK.
+This monorepo contains the packages for PowerSync's Web SDK.

 ## Structure